NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 :warning: **_The Single Logout binding method must correspond to Single Sign On binding._**

-The certificate switch has to happen on the day and at the time we change them on the IdP.
+!> **The certificate switch has to happen on the day and at the time we change them on the IdP, which is scheduled for August 5th at 16:00 EDT**

 ---
-#### Note - Difference Between Shibboleth vs Third Party
+#### Note

 **_Shibboleth Service Provider (SP)_** is